Eric-Robert-Lawson/attractor-oncology/Patient_Geometric_Sovereignty.md

 From your own biopsy.
 From your own data.
 From your own geometry.

+You do not need a $10,000 test to begin.
+You need your pathology report and the willingness to ask what the geometry means.

 Both measurements are necessary.
 Neither is sufficient alone.